bigdiggysquiggle/python-user-modules/README.md

 my time than writing the same lines over and over again every time I want to do something in python with a web browser or GDrive.

+Why am I writing my own module when PyDrive exists?
+It's simple really.
+I don't like the way they handle the credentials.json